Red Blood Cell Inclusion Bodies

 Ring Sideroblasts

-Ring sideroblasts are abnormal red blood cells seen under a microscope during a bone marrow examination.
+Ring sideroblasts are abnormal red blood cell inclusion bodies seen under a microscope during a bone marrow examination.
 They aren’t typically visible on a peripheral blood smear, which examines blood cells from circulation.

-• Iron Overload: Ring sideroblasts are characterized by a ring-shaped collection of iron granules surrounding the nucleus of the red blood cell.
+• Iron Overload: Ring sideroblasts are characterized by a ring-shaped collection of iron granules inclusion bodies surrounding the nucleus of the red blood cell.
 This excess iron is what gives them their distinctive appearance.

 • Size and Staining: The red blood cell itself might appear slightly smaller than normal and may stain more basophilic (blue) due to immature characteristics.